In this article, I will be going over how to choose a survival knife and what factors to consider when purchasing a

 Other Things to Consider

-When it comes to selecting your first survival knife, or any knife for that matter, you can expect to be bombarded with a dizzying array of options including stainless steel knives, carbon knives, and the list goes on and on.
+When it comes to selecting your first survival knife, or any knife for that matter, you can expect to be bombarded with a dizzying array of options, including stainless steel knives, carbon knives, and so on.
 There are also many different types of steel.

 The key to selecting the “right” survival knife for you, whether it is stainless steel or not, you need to base your decision on its functionality, reliability, how it feels in your hand, ease of use, self defense capabilities, and ease of maintenance.
 Don’t be fooled by fancy marketing jargon or shiny fabrics or designs.

 Seek the advice of experts or seasoned friends who have used a variety of knives; don’t just take some manufacturer’s word for it.
 Although the characteristics we’ve mentioned for a good survival knife aren’t generally listed in order of importance, the price of the perfect survival knife should be near the bottom of your priority list.

 Finally, choose the knife that has all of the important features, suits your needs, feels relaxed, and will not make you cry if you lose it.
 Never let price be the sole determinant of your decision, but keep in mind that the price of a knife will give you an idea of the quality you can expect.